THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLAIMER FOR MORE INFO

 3. Bracelet Beads

 Now you’ll want to start stringing your beads along.
 You can keep it simple with one type of bead throughout or feel free to add a pattern.
 I like to add accent beads.
-I usually go with metal accent beads together with a coloured bead and pick a repeated pattern (such as one accent, four beads).
-It really is maker’s choice here, do what YOU want to do here.
+I usually go with metal accent beads together with a colored bead and pick a repeated pattern (such as one accent, four beads).
+It is jewelry maker’s choice here, do what YOU want to do here.

 You’ll take the tail you created in the previous step and make sure it’s slid into the first few beads you do, effectively hiding it from view.
 If it still sticks out a bit, you can snip it down so it is hidden underneath your beads.

 4. Crimping Other Side

 By this time, you have the bracelet at the length you want, I usually use my own wrist and measure it up to make sure it’s not too snug or too loose.
 When you’re ready, you simply want to grab another crimp tube and make another loop with the remaining wire.
 You want to flush the crimp tube up with your project (so the beads are relatively snug) before crimping.
 Once the tube is crimped, you can work the tail of the wire through your project (this is why you don’t want your bracelet too tight, you want just a little bit of give) so they are now hidden.